Techtonica/curriculum/javascript/javascript-modularity.md

 └── index.js
 ```

-However, React has questioned this paradigm by enabling us to colocate JavaScript, HTML, and CSS all in a single component file, and instead has divide the concerns using the [principle of single responsibility](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+However, [React has led us to rethink this paradigm](https://youtu.be/x7cQ3mrcKaY) by enabling us to colocate JavaScript, HTML ([jsx](https://reactjs.org/docs/introducing-jsx.html)), and CSS ([css-in-js](https://css-tricks.com/a-thorough-analysis-of-css-in-js/)) all in a single component file, and instead has divide the concerns using the [principle of single responsibility](https://en.wikipedia.org/wiki/Single-responsibility_principle).
 A good React component encapsulates everything it needs to render itself, which does indeed require HTML and CSS along with JavaScript.

 This leads to an application structure that looks more like: